jessepav/lacygoill-wiki-backup/vim/regex.md

     abXcd

 And you want a regex matching the positions before and after `X`.
-This regex will only match after `X` (because alternations are ordered in Vim):
+This regex will only match after `X` (because alternation is ordered in Vim).

     X\zs\|\zeX